 Which is a better choice?

-From the performance’s point of view, both the Linksys MX4200 and Orbi RBK752 will make excellent mesh systems for a large home.
-If you only need to share a modest broadband connection, either will do and you probably experience no difference between the two.
+If you only need to share a sub-Gigabit broadband connection, either will do, and you probably experience no difference between the two.

 However, if you want a fast full wireless mesh system, the Orbi is definitely a better choice.
 Its dedicated backhaul will make it worth every penny.